Skip to product information

 Vibrant Stillness

-When the white tiger has a question, they let it steep in their pot—allowing it to unravel and soak in the relaxing warm water.
-Stripes of insight and openness weave in and out of one another in a play of stillness and motion.
-The tiger feels no sense of “waiting” or “willing” as the tea steeps pregnantly.
-There is pleasure to the lingering pause of the intensifying brew.
+When the white tiger has a question, they let it steep in their porcelain pot, which is their well of insights.
+Sacrificing preconceived ideas, their query unravels and soaks with the tea leaves.
+There is pleasure in the lingering pause of the intensifying brew.
 As they sit and steep, the tiger’s tail coils into an antenna attuning to what the mind cannot grasp—their spirit reaching out to touch a reservoir of energy and inspiration that need not be conceptualized.
+Stripes of insight and openness weave in and out.
+When they invite you to tea, they invite you into the intensity of timeless awareness, where the subtleties of consciousness are as bold and vivid as the complex layers of their old tree lapsang.